-Total first-time, first-year (freshman) men who applied 7,469 Total first-time, first-year (freshman) women who applied 10,838 Total first-time, first-year (freshman) men who were admitted 4,487 Total first-time, first-year (freshman) women who were admitted 6,177 Total full-time, first-time, first-year (freshman) men who enrolled 1,760 Total part-time, first-time, first-year (freshman) men who enrolled Total full-time, first-time, first-year (freshman) women who enroll Total part-time, first-time, first-year (freshman) women who enrol

-C2.
-Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability)

-Do you have a policy of placing students on a waiting list? $\boxtimes$ Yes $\square$ No If yes, please answer the questions below for fall 2005 admissions:

-Number of qualified applicants offered a place on waiting list

-Number accepting a place on the waiting list

-Number of wait-listed students admitted

-Is your waiting list ranked?

-If yes, do you release that information to students?
-Do you release that information to school counselors?

-Admission Requirements

-C3.
-High school completion requirement

-- Check the appropriate box to identify your high school completion requirement for degree-seeking entering students: - High school diploma is required and GED is accepted - High school diploma is required and GED is not accepted - High school diploma or equivalent is not required

-C4.
-Does your institution require or recommend a general college-preparatory program for degree-seeking students?

-- 🔀 Require

-- Recommend

-- Neither require nor recommend

-- C5.
-Distribution of high school units required and/or recommended.
-Specify the distribution of academic high school course units required and/or recommended of all or most degree-seeking students using Carnegie units (one unit equals one year of study or its equivalent).
-If you use a different system for calculating units, please convert.

-Units Required Units Recommended

-Total academic units

-English 4 4

-Mathematics 3 3

-Science 3 3

-Of these, units that must be lab 2 2

-Foreign language 2 2

-Social studies 3 3

-History

-Academic electives 3 3

-Other (specify)

-Basis for Selection

-C6.
-Do you have an open admission policy, under which virtually all secondary school graduates or students with GED equivalency diplomas are admitted without regard to academic record, test scores, or other qualifications?
-If so, check which applies: No selective admission to some programs \\\\\ other (explain) \\\\\

-Open admission policy as described above for all students \\\\\

-Open admission policy as described above for most students, but selective admission for out-of-state students \\\\
+Total first-time, first-year (freshman) men who applied Total first-time, first-year (freshman) women who applied 12,703 16,928 Total first-time, first-year (freshman) men who were admitted Total first-time, first-year (freshman) women who were admitted 5,202 7,565 Total full-time, first-time, first-year (freshman) men who enrolled Total part-time, first-time, first-year (freshman) men who enrolled 1,448 358 Total full-time, first-time, first-year (freshman) women who enrolle Total part-time, first-time, first-year (freshman) women who enrolle 2,078 484 contingent on space availability) Do you have a policy of placing studen If yes, please answer the questions belo ts on a waiting list?
+Yes No se mar admission was Number of qualified applicants offered Number accepting a place on the waiting Number of wait-listed students admitted ng list Is yo our waiting list ranked?
+If yes, do you release that information Do you release that information to sch mission Requirements High school completion requirement Check the appropriate box to identify ☐ High school diploma is required at ☐ High school diploma is required at ☐ High school diploma or equivalent your high school comple nd GED is accepted nd GED is not accepted gree-seeking entering students: Does your institution require or reco Require Recommend Neither require nor recommend Distribution of high school units requ course units required and/or recommen ded of all or most degre e-seeking students using Carnegie units (one unit equals one year of study or its equivalent).
+If y ou use a different syster m for calculating units, p lease convert.
+Units Required Units Recommended Total academic units 18 21 English 4 4 4 Mathematics 3 4 4 Mathematics 3 4 Mathematics Science 3 3 4 3 Mathematics Science Of these, units that must be lab 3 3 2 3 3 Mathematics Science Of these, units that must be lab Foreign language 3 3 2 2 4 3 3 4 Mathematics Science Of these, units that must be lab Foreign language Social studies History Academic electives 3 3 2 2 4 3 3 4 Mathematics Science Of these, units that must be lab Foreign language Social studies History Academic electives Computer Science 3 3 2 2 2 3 4 3 3 4 3 Mathematics Science Of these, units that must be lab Foreign language Social studies History Academic electives Computer Science Visual/Performing Arts 3 3 2 2 2 3 4 3 3 4 3 Mathematics Science Of these, units that must be lab Foreign language Social studies History Academic electives Computer Science 3 3 2 2 2 3 4 3 3 4 3 C6.
+Mathematics Science Of these, units that must be lab Foreign language Social studies History Academic electives Computer Science Visual/Performing Arts 3 2 2 3 3 3 4 3 4 4 4 5 4 5 5 7 7 8 8 8 8 8 9 8 9 9 9 9 9 9 9 9 9 9 9 3 3 4 3 3 3 Ill secondary school grad record, test scores, or of